 This is why when any part of your body hurts you instinctively start massaging it, when your head hurts you hold your head and when your stomach hurts you hold your belly.
 In addition to this you might also have tension in your neck muscles which are directly affecting the quality of your voice, so a good massage is more than welcome.
 Massaging your neck will also allow you to have a better speaking voice, for more information check out my recent article How to have a nice voice when talking ( In 13 Simple Steps ).

 Honey is a superfood, and for singers, it is probably one of the best foods you can eat.
 I know that there are a lot of miracle throat sprays for singers, but trust me not one of them can be compared to the power of honey.
 Honey has a lot of health benefits, mostly for the respiratory systems and for your throat.
-In addition to this honey also has antibacterial property, which can help you fight off an infection or it can simply prevent it from happening.
+In addition to this, honey also has antibacterial properties, which can help you fight off an infection or it can simply prevent it from happening.

 This is why most throat lozenges contain honey as one of their main ingredients.
 The honey will make a protective layer on your that and vocal cords, this will eliminate the excess mucus and protect your throat.

 As a singer, you should probably already know the importance of diaphragmatic breathing and how to use it for singing.
-Breathing with your diaphragm will not only allow you to sing better but it also helps you to relax your voice.
-While you are using your diaphragm for breathing you will ease the nation from your throat as you will have to inhale and exhale less often.
+Breathing with your diaphragm will not only allow you to sing better but also helps you to relax your voice.
+While you are using your diaphragm for breathing you will ease the tension from your throat as you will have to inhale and exhale less often.
 Breathing with your diaphragm also will allow you to relax your entire body.

 The more airflow your throat gets the easier it can relax, although you should keep in mind that you have to be well hydrated.
 If you are not well hydrated you will find that your throat will dry up extremely fast and your voice will not be able to relax.